17 years of age

 - he or she can consent

 - to engage in sexual intercourse

-- with a person who is within 10 years of his or her age.3
+- with a person who is less than 10 years older.3

-This means that a person who is 16 years old could consent to have sex with someone who is 25 years old because the older person is not more than 10 years older than the younger person.
+This means that a person who is 16 years old could consent to have sex with someone who is 25 years old because the older person is less than 10 years older than the younger person.

 Those individuals who are legally married can consent to sexual intercourse with one another.
 The marriage must be a legal, valid marriage in order to qualify for this exception.
 (Colorado does not recognize common law marriage when one of the partners is under 18.)

 You must be 18 years of age or older to get married in Colorado, with the following exceptions:

 - a 16-year-old can marry with the consent of both parents or the legal guardian; or